Watchdog: Nursing home deaths up 32% in 2020 amid pandemic

 Some states suffered worse impacts.
 By the end of December more than half of the Medicare patients in nursing homes in Connecticut, Illinois, Louisiana and New Jersey had or likely had COVID-19.

-Across the U.S., the coronavirus found ideal conditions to spread among frail nursing home patients living in close quarters.
-Many researchers believe it's likely staffers unwittingly brought the virus in from surrounding communities.

-Although facilities locked down in March of last year, government efforts to help were haphazard.
+Although nursing homes locked down in March of last year, government efforts to help were haphazard.
 The industry complained of chronic shortages of protective gear, including basics like masks and gowns.

 The Trump administration initially delegated responsibility for testing to states before belatedly marshaling more federal resources.
 HHS later laid the groundwork for vaccinations under the Trump administration, and the Biden administration followed through.
 As vaccination rates rose, nursing home cases plummeted, allowing facilities to again permit family visits.